Is Auto Load Next Post free?

 Can I load content before and after the next post has loaded?

 I have also prepared a plugin demonstrating the action hooks used when called.
-Simply download and install the plugin to see.
+Simply download and install the plugin to see where you can place content.

 After the first post has loaded, all I get is the same post over and over again.
 Why is that?